The Importance of concrete floor preparation in floor covering and installation projects

 Grinding and Preparation of Concrete Floors

 Compared to shot blasting or scarifying, concrete grinding is the more common floor preparation method.
-Grinding the floor with an upright walk behind concrete floor grinder or an angle grinder for confined spaces means that you can:
+Grinding the floor with concrete grinders or an angle grinder for confined spaces means that you can:

 - Alter the diamond tooling depending on the job’s requirements.